jaeseung-lee-engineer/jaeseung-lee-engineer.github.io/README.md

 High-level architecture of the proposed workflow:
 <img src="images/digital_pathology_workflow.png" width="850">

-While no backend is implemented, the following API structure illustrates how case-level data and slide details could be accessed in a real-world deployment:
+While this demo does not include a backend, the following API structure illustrates how case-level data and slide details could be accessed in a real-world deployment:

 GET /api/cases
 GET /api/cases/{id}